 While the aura isn't recognized in conventional science as a measurable phenomenon, the concept has persisted across cultures and centuries.
 Many people find value in exploring auras as a framework for self-understanding, similar to how others might use personality frameworks or mindfulness practices.

-The concept of a luminous energy surrounding the body appears in numerous traditions throughout history:
+The idea of a luminous energy surrounding the body appears, in different forms, across the world's spiritual traditions and runs through several distinct eras:

-- Christian art — Shows halos around saints and holy figures
+- Christian and other sacred art — Show halos and radiant light around saints and holy figures, a visual shorthand for spiritual presence.

 Curious about your aura?
 Our aura scan provides a personalized color reading based on your unique energy signature.